Marijuana Industry Business Opportunities

 New Industry Opportunity

 First-movers advantage plays a huge roll in this industry.
 The businesses that have been around for decades have earned a large share of the market.
 We hear of these retail pot shops and grow operations on the news when they report their earnings in millions of dollars.
-Unfortunately, with every success, there are about 50 failed businesses.
-Just like the gold rush.
-As the market grows and changes, even the long-standing companies are beginning to struggle.
+What we don’t hear about is the thousands of failed cannabis businesses.

 In conclusion, our opinion is that the opportunity lies in the home grow niche.
 As the stigma surrounding growing weed diminishes, more and more people are going to realize the potential benefits of growing weed at home.
 Between the people that want to grow and sell weed to their friends and family, and the people that will just grow for personal use.
 The market trend seems to be going in the way of the homegrown market.
 Of course, this trend was predicted early on by the makers of the widely popular Comedy Central Show, South Park.

-The nex trending opportunity is supplying people with the tools and knowledge to grow their own marijuana in the comfort of their own home.
+The next trending opportunity is supplying people with the tools and knowledge to grow their own marijuana in the comfort of their own home.

 We recommend this Franchise Opportunity in the Cannabis Industry.
 As it has a low start-up cost and huge opportunity on the backend.